Agents Don't Need Better Models. They Need Better Infrastructure.

 In the same room, NVIDIA’s technical marketing team was helping builders navigate NVFP4 quantization on Blackwell, optimizing inference for the projects being built in real time.
 I didn’t fully appreciate what they were doing until later.
 They weren’t selling GPUs.
 They were solving the inference problem that every agent builder in that room was about to hit.

 Three weeks later, GTC 2026.
 NVIDIA and Mistral shared a stage.
 Half the keynote was about infrastructure for agents — not chatbots.
 Dynamo 1.0.
 OpenShell.
-CMX on BlueField-4.
+NIXL for zero-copy KV cache transfer across disaggregated workers.
 And days before the conference, Mistral released Small 4 — 119 billion parameters, explicitly designed for agentic tool-calling.

 The through-line clicked.
 The hackathon showed me the problem.
 GTC showed me the answer.

 I didn’t think about inference infrastructure until I watched it break — first on the hackathon floor, then in my own agent workflows.
-I built a job scanner that checks 23 company career pages daily.
-Each company: fetch listings, filter titles, classify job descriptions for fit, push results to Notion.
-One task from the user’s perspective.
-Fifteen inference calls under the hood.
-On API pricing, every run adds to a growing line item.
-Scale this to a team — to a company — and the math stops working.
+I built a job scanner that checks 23 company career pages daily — one task from the user’s perspective, fifteen inference calls under the hood.
+Scale this to a team and the math stops working.

 The bottleneck in agentic AI isn’t the model.
 It’s the inference layer.
 And the stack forming between Mistral and NVIDIA — from open weights to optimized serving — is where the answer is taking shape.